itsjesushx/TheSushiRoles/README.md

 |----------|:-------------:|
 | Lawyer Spawn Chance | -
 | Chance That The Lawyer Is Prosecutor | -
-| Lawyer/Prosecutor Vision | Pursuer has normal vision
+| Lawyer/Prosecutor Vision | Survivor has normal vision
 | Lawyer/Prosecutor Knows Target Role | -
 | Lawyer/Prosecutor Can Call Emergency Meeting | -
 | Lawyer Target Can Be The Jester | -
 -----------------------

 ## Prosecutor
+### **Faction: Neutral**
-### **Faction: Neutral (Evil)**
+### **Alignment: Neutral Evil**
 The Prosecutor is a neutral role that resembles the Lawyer.
 The Prosecutor has a client who is a Crewmate.\
 The Prosecutor needs their client to be voted out in order to win the game.\
 The Prosecutor's client doesn't know that they are their client.\
-If the client gets sidekicked, the Prosecutor changes their role and becomes the [Pursuer](#pursuer).\
+If the client gets recruited, the Prosecutor changes their role and becomes the [Survivor](#survivor).\
-If the Prosecutor's client dies, the Prosecutor changes their role and becomes the [Pursuer](#pursuer), which has a different goal to win the game.
+If the Prosecutor's client dies, the Prosecutor changes their role and becomes the [Survivor](#survivor), which has a different goal to win the game.

 **NOTE:**
-- If the client disconnects, the Prosecutor will also turn into the Pursuer.
+- If the client disconnects, the Prosecutor will also turn into the Survivor.
 - The Prosecutor needs to figure out the role of their client depending on the options.
-- The tasks only count, if the Prosecutor gets promoted to Pursuer.
+- The tasks only count, if the Prosecutor gets promoted to Survivor.
 - If the Prosecutor dies before their client, they will lose all their tasks and will get the overview immediately.

-## Pursuer
+## Survivor
+### **Faction: Neutral**
-### **Faction: Neutral (Benign)**
+### **Alignment: Neutral Benign**
-The Pursuer is still a neutral role, but has a different goal to win the game; they have to be alive when the game ends and the Crew wins.\
+The Survivor is still a neutral role, but has a different goal to win the game; they have to be alive when the game ends and the Crew wins.\
-In order to achieve this goal, the Pursuer has an ability called "Blank", where they can fill a killer's (this also includes the Sheriff) weapon with a blank.
+In order to achieve this goal, the Survivor has an ability called "Blank", where they can fill a killer's (this also includes the Sheriff) weapon with a blank.
 So, if the killer attempts to kill someone, the killer will miss their target, and their Cooldowns will be triggered as usual.\
 If the killer fires the "Blank", shields (e.g. Medic shield) will not be triggered.\
-The Pursuer has tasks (which can already be done while being a Lawyer/Prosecutor), that count towards the task win for the Crewmates.
-If the Pursuer dies, their tasks won't be counted anymore.
+The Survivor has tasks (which can already be done while being a Lawyer/Prosecutor), that count towards the task win for the Crewmates.
+If the Survivor dies, their tasks won't be counted anymore.

 ### Game Options
 | Name | Description |
 |----------|:-------------:|
-| Pursuer Blank Cooldown | -
+| Survivor Blank Cooldown | -
-| Pursuer Number Of Blanks | -
+| Survivor Number Of Blanks | -
 -----------------------

 ## Mayor
 ### **Faction: Crewmates**
+### **Alignment: Crew Power**
 The Mayor leads the Crewmates by having a vote that counts twice.\
 The Mayor can always use their meeting, even if the maximum number of meetings was reached.\
 The Mayor has a portable Meeting Button, depending on the options.\